 The Breuer – Was the Met’s Modern Art exhibition.
 The Breuer Closed in 2020, in part due to the pandemic but it was scheduled to move over to the Frick Collection instead of the Met.
 The works Most of the important Pieces are now on display in either the Cloisters or the 5th Av locations.

 Overall in most Cities, either of these Museums would be heralded as top attractions, only in New York is the wealth of riches so high that these are mere side attractions to the main features.
 Real art lovers will revel in the collections and as they are both included in the Met’s Ticket price the only consideration is if you really have time to check them out.

 Maybe not what most people expect on a “best museums” list but not everyone wants to spend their days looking at old paintings and stuffed animals.

-The Museum of Sex was opened in 2002 and focuses on the “the history, evolution and cultural significance of Human Sexuality” …Great, but what does that actually mean?
+The Museum of Sex was opened in 2002 and focuses on “the history, evolution and cultural significance of Human Sexuality” …Great, but what does that actually mean?
 Well, the Museum is a bit of a mixed bag.
-It’s less about the history of sex and more on the impact sex has on art and culture.
-It also receives pretty Mixed Reviews, with some people loving it and other a bit let down or missing the point.
+It’s less about the history of sex and more about the impact sex has on art and culture.
+It also receives pretty Mixed Reviews, with some people loving it and others a bit let down or missing the point.
 Our advice is if you feel intrigued by this just go with an open mind and see for yourself what it is all about.
 It’s far from a Must see but it’s a welcome change of pace from the usual suspects.

 7 – Guggenheim